-Thinking about quitting smoking or chewing?
-Want to help someone else who is thinking of quitting smoking or chewing?
+Are you thinking about quitting smoking or chewing?
+Do you want to help someone else who is thinking of quitting smoking or chewing?

 We know that some students begin using tobacco in college without planning to continue after graduation, but find quitting is harder than they thought it would be and that most students who smoke want to quit before they graduate.

-Most UK students don't use tobacco (7 out of 10) and many want to quit.
+Most UK students don't use tobacco (seven out of 10) and many want to quit.

 If you do use tobacco, we can help.